 It is possible that kidney cancer can grow into the renal vein and vena cava.
 The renal vein is the kidney's primary draining vein and the vena cava is the vein that takes blood to the heart.
 The portion of the cancer that extends into these veins is called "tumor thrombus."
 Imaging studies, such as an MRI, can help to find out if tumor thrombus is present.

 For a tumor to grow and spread, it must stimulate new blood vessels to provide the tumor with nutrients and oxygen.
-This process, known as angiogenesis.
+This process is known as angiogenesis.
 Kidney cancers are considered very angiogenic and are very efficient at travelling through the blood vessels in the body.
 They do this by secreting a protein called vascular endothelial growth factor (VEGF).
 VEGF acts on nearby blood vessels and stimulates them to sprout new vessels to supply the tumor.3

 Kidney cancer can form in the small tubes inside the kidney.
 Those tubes are located in the center of the kidney where urine collects and used to filter blood.
 The most common kidney cancer is called renal cell carcinoma.